joshbalfour/node-cognitive-services/README.md

 ##### Description

-<p>Cancels an ongoing operation.
-One example is to cancel a build request that was submitted.</p><p>To get the operation ID location, you should check the <i>Operation-Location</i> header that is returned on the response when you are triggering a build.</p>
+Cancels an ongoing operation.
+One example is to cancel a build request that was submitted.To get the operation ID location, you should check the Operation-Location header that is returned on the response when you are triggering a build.

 ##### Parameters